lnxpsyhi/lnxpsyhi/README.md

 # Hi, there! :wave:

 ## About Me
-I’m a dedicated student currently studying Computer Engineering—
+I’m a dedicated student currently studying Computer Engineering— Alongside my studies, I’m a passionate hobbyist—
 I have a keen interest in software development and ethical hacking, and I’m always eager to learn and explore new technologies.